Tora (band): 2014: Eat the Sun

-March 2014 Tora released their single, "These Eyes", which received 120,000+ plays within the first three weeks with support from blogs.
+In March 2014, Tora released their single, "These Eyes", which received 120,000+ plays within the first three weeks with support from blogs.
 It was written by Loewenthal and Tunis-Plant.
 Amrap's AirIt's reviewer described the track, "The vocal soothes our soul, and reminds us we still have one.
 We're not left waiting for a drop or a climax because all we want is for the chill wave to continue indefinitely.
 Vocal cutting, lush synths and xylophone attach to your psyche, leaving you nothing but residual warmth."
 The release was followed up with a tour across some of the state capital cities (Brisbane, Sydney and Melbourne) in April 2014.
 Over the next few months Tunis began working with female vocalist Merryn Jeann from fellow band, Potato Potato.
 According to Loewenthal, "most of the song was created in our bedrooms."
 Soon after her vocals were developed into a track titled 'Overcome ft.
-Merryn Jeann' which was released early July 2014 and marked as the most successful release the band had made at this point, receiving huge blog action from channels like 'TheSoundYouNeed'.
+Merryn Jeann' released early July 2014 and marked as their most successful release, receiving blog action from channels like 'TheSoundYouNeed'.
 A month earlier Tora won the regional leg of the Unearthed competition; consequently they opened the main stage at Splendour in the Grass, Byron Bay.

-September 2014 Tora accepted a support slot with Miami Horror on their "Wild Motion (Set it Free)" tour again playing Australia's major cities.
+In September 2014 Tora accepted a support slot with Miami Horror on their "Wild Motion (Set it Free)" tour again playing in Australia's major cities.
 On return Tora released their second EP, Eat the Sun, in November 2014 with tracks "from candle-lit R&B jams, to soothing, electronically laced ballads."
 They embarked on a national tour with their Sydney and Port Macquarie performances completely sold-out.
 The year finished up with a run of shows at 'The Falls Arts & Music Festival 2014' in Byron Bay with Tora on the line-up along with bands such as Alt-J, Jamie XX, BadBadNotGood & Glass Animals.
 Their tracks, "Overcome" (featuring Potato Potato), "Admire", "Jaigantic" and "High Enough", have received high rotation on national radio station, Triple J's playlist.
 Jaigantic' was remixed by heralded LA-based producer Galimatias, which has now clocked up 16M streams (2019).